DenzelBraithwaite/Vault-of-Knowledge/sql.md

 # **SQL**

-> _"Quote"_
+> _"SQL is one of the most tested and proven languages in use, having been used in databases for over 40 years"_
 >
-> -Anonymous
+> -Unknown

 <br>
 <br>

 ## Overview

-This guide is for SQL.

-1. A _knowledge base_ of all fundamentals

-2. Reference points for best tips and practices

-3. etc
+Databases are for storing information, but in almost all cases we need to manipulate that data.
+We call these **CRUD** operations.
+The goal is to **create**, **read**, **update** and **delete** data.
+This guide will serve as a reminder for common SQL queries, as well as a knowledge base for SQL fundamentals.

 <br>

 The material I've found is a mixture of:

--   Le Wagon Study Docs
+-   Le Wagon(Kitt) Study Docs

 -   Stackoverflow

+-   [W3schools](https://www.w3schools.com/sql/exercise.asp)(They have some great exercises)

 -   Other various websites